 (b) On lands classified for Focused Stewardship, all management activities that meet or exceed the requirements of applicable state and federal laws, habitat conservation plans and forest management plans are allowed.
 However, management activities may require supplemental planning and/or modified practices to achieve the goals identified in the forest management plans for the specific forest resources.
-Management of the specific forest resources, but will not preclude the integrated management of forest resources.

-(c) On lands classified for Special Stewardship, management activities that protect, maintain, or enhance the specific forest resources, or are necessary to comply with the legal requirements, are allowed.
+Management of the specific forest resources may have minor effects on the management of other forest resources, but will not preclude the integrated management of forest resources. (c) On lands classified for Special Stewardship, management activities that protect, maintain, or enhance the specific forest resources, or are necessary to comply with the legal requirements, are allowed.
 Management of other forest resources on these lands must have no significant long-term adverse effect on the specific forest resources which required the classification.